bbenchoff/bbenchoff.github.io/pages/HypercubeTDMA.md

 ### Bounded Latency

 The maximum number of hops in a 12-dimensional hypercube is 12 (all bits differ).
 The maximum number of phases is 24.
 Every message — regardless of source, destination, or network load — completes within one 24-phase cycle.

-**This isn't worst-case latency.
-This is every-case latency**.
-Not “usually fast, sometimes awful.”
-Not “fine until the network gets busy.”
-The schedule makes the network a metronome: every link gets a turn, every turn has an owner, and the longest possible route still fits inside a single superframe.

-Latency stops being a statistical property and becomes a design constant.
-You can write software assuming, “a message sent now will be delivered by the end of this cycle,” the same way you assume a flip-flop will settle by the next clock edge.
-The whole system becomes synchronous at the network level.
-The machine isn’t just connected; it’s coordinated.
-It doesn’t chatter.
-It breathes.
+This isn't worst-case latency, it's the latency for every possible message between every possible pairs of nodes in the hypercube.

 Wall-clock latency depends on phase duration: